 RE: Local Rule 83.5 and CM/ECF Administrative Procedures (B)

-Beginning May 4, 2020, the District Court of Delaware will be upgraded to the NextGen electronic case filing system.
+Since May 4, 2020, the District Court of Delaware has been upgraded to the NextGen electronic case filing system.
 To seek any type of admission and to electronically file, attorneys must have an individual upgraded PACER account; shared PACER accounts cannot be used for admission or e-filing.
 If an attorney does not have an individual account, he/she should request one from PACER.

 To be admitted into the U.S. District Court for the District of Delaware, you must be a member of the Delaware State Bar, and your sponsor must already be admitted to practice before the District Court.
-Attorney admission to the District of Delaware requires a $196.00 application fee.
-Once admitted the Delaware attorney may register for ECF Filing rights through PACER.
+Attorney admission to the District of Delaware must be requested in PACER and you will be prompted to upload documents as well as pay the $203.00 application fee.

 Retained counsel in criminal cases must provide a current Certificate of Good Standing in accordance with the Court’s 6/30/09 Standing Order.

-Upon completion and certification of independent training on all CM/ECF materials and related topics available on the Court’s web site (under CM/ECF tab), a qualified attorney retained in a criminal case may complete and submit their registration form requesting a CM/ECF user ID and password for use in e-filing and noticing.
-The registration form must include a current certificate of good standing.
+Upon completion and certification of independent training on all CM/ECF materials and related topics available on the Court’s web site (under CM/ECF tab), a qualified attorney retained in a criminal case may register for E-filing rights through PACER under Manage My Account.
+A certificate of good standing must be attached.

 - Admitted to the Bar of this Court - but does not maintain an office in Delaware.